utkinn/PyGmod/docs/for_addon_developers/tutorial2.rst

     hook.Add('PlayerInitialSpawn', 'greet', greet)

-We're done here.
+Done.
 Save and close the script, launch the game, start a new game and look at the chat.

 .. image:: addon_tutorial_images/chat_msg.png

 =======

 You have finished the tutorial and, I hope, you have understood how to make addons with PyGmod.
+Check out the `reference <../reference>`_ for more information.
 If you have questions, you can always `get help at our Discord server <https://discord.gg/aAs4qrj>`_.